35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 Finally, in the light of all the above, a big final question is whether anyone can have any confidence at all that NHG and Southwark Council are capable between them of delivering the Aylesbury regeneration, as promised.

-[^ ] The Housing Strategy can be found via [Southwark Council's planning register](https://planning.southwark.gov.uk/online-applications/) using ref 23/AP/2603.
+[^1] The Housing Strategy can be found via [Southwark Council's planning register](https://planning.southwark.gov.uk/online-applications/) using ref 23/AP/2603.

+[^X] NHG's Strategy only gives the affordable housing figures as habitable rooms and percentages, not as units.
+The [Aylesbury Now](http://www.aylesburynow.london/regeneration/planning-information/plot-18) webpage for Plot 18 says that it has 23 social rented units, which means an average of 3,57 hbrms per dwelling; this average been used to calculate the rounded-up unit figures.

 [^2] [AAAP 2010](https://www.southwark.gov.uk/assets/attach/1647/Aylesbury-AAP-2010.pdf) Glossary, pg 178